martin-king/mycfqc/README.md

 There is also a second script my_qc_step2.py, which is used to check expected range values in the variable in a file.
 This needs also cdo.
 At the moment I haven't included range values specific to each type of variables.
 Ideally, these values for each variable can be written in the csv files.
 And then my_qc_step2.py carries out the checks based on what are given in the csv file.
 At the moment, the range being checked is hard coded in my_qc_step2.py.

 There are some comments given in the scripts, but no manual or documentation available at present.
+If you need some explanation, please ask me.
 Any improvement, modification or correction will be appreciated, please use pull requests on Github or communicated to/discussed with me directly.